Dami-s-projects/Gaming_Project_Alien_Invasion/README.md

 - **Alien Fleet**: Dynamically generated rows of aliens that move across and down the screen
 - **Edge Detection**: Aliens change direction and drop down when reaching screen edges
 - **Collision System**: Bullet management with automatic cleanup when bullets leave the screen
+- **Start Button**: Launch the game using either the Play button or the P key for quick access

 ## Tech Stack